High Fiber Breakfast Reduces Diabetes Risk Among Children

 The researchers found those who did not always eat breakfast had an average of 26 percent higher fasting insulin levels and 26 percent higher insulin resistance compared with those who ate breakfast.

 Those not eating breakfast also had 26 percent higher fasting insulin levels, and slightly higher levels of HbA1c, glucose and urate levels.
+In other words, a high risk of diabetes.

 All of these factors are related to diabetes.
 Higher levels of these occur coinciding with a lack of glucose control and spikes in blood sugar.